Menstrual Cycle | Phases, Symptoms, & How to Track It

 Typical Duration of a Menstrual Cycle

-The menstrual cycle serves the purpose of preparing the female body for pregnancy each month.
-While the average cycle length is 28 days, it is normal for cycles to vary between 24 and 38 days.
-It is advisable to monitor your cycle monthly to ensure it remains within a normal range.
+The menstrual cycle prepares the female body for pregnancy on a monthly basis.
+The average cycle length is typically 28 days, but it is normal for cycles to vary between 24 and 38 days.
+These variations are influenced by factors such as age, stress, and health conditions.

 Calculating the Length of the Menstrual Cycle